 The following guidelines pertain to full time as well as part time students.
 Promotion is the process by which a student progresses through an academic program and graduates.
 The progress of all students is reviewed twice per year (end of fall term and end of spring term); however, student progress may be reviewed more frequently, if needed.
 Promotion and graduation require positive action by the Dean based upon recommendations of the Progression Committee.
 The Progression Committee can act any time a student is deemed to be making inadequate progress toward degree objectives and/or is demonstrating unacceptable performance in the key areas of personal and professional behavior.
 Committee recommendations regarding a particular student are based upon input by each faculty member or course director who has teaching responsibility for that student during a given instructional period.
+Students who wish to appeal dismissal will have the opportunity to submit documents, statements, and are strongly encouraged to appear before the Progression Committee to speak on their own behalf (see the section on "Appeal Process").
 Students must maintain a cumulative grade point average of 3.0 to progress to the subsequent term or to graduate.
 Students are expected to complete all courses with a grade of "B" or higher.
-Any student who earns a grade of "WF," "C," "D," "F," or "I" is reviewed by the appropriate committee.
+Any student who earns a grade of "WF," "D," "F," or "I" is reviewed by the appropriate committee.
 Students earning two "WF" grades or a grade of "D" or "F" are dismissed from the program.
+Students earning a "C" may be put on Academic Probation.